Matthew-Taber/ss-docs/events-and-alerts/event-subscriptions/creating-event-subscription/index.md

-[title]: # "Creating an Event Subscription"
+[title]: # "Creating Event Subscriptions"
 [tags]: # "event subscription"
 [priority]: # "1000"

-# Creating an Event Subscription
+# Creating Event Subscriptions

 Event subscriptions trigger notifications of defined events within the system.
 These notifications are sent to the inbox, which may send them externally via email or Slack, depending on your configuration.